 Apple's solution to the Windows-compatibility conundrum is Boot Camp, which you can use by launching the Boot Camp Assistant app, located in the Utilities folder within your main Applications folder.

-But Boot Camp has some disadvantages too - not least of which is the fact that some iMac models won't actually allow you to upgrade to macOS Mojave if you already have Boot Camp set up on that machine (see this support page for more details).
+But Boot Camp has some disadvantages too - not least of which is the fact that some iMac models won't actually allow you to upgrade your copy of macOS if you already have Boot Camp set up on that machine (see this support page for more details).

 Apple is also reluctant to support older versions of Windows - in fact, its support pages for Boot Camp now seem to focus just on Windows 10, so if you want to install Windows 7 or Windows 8 then you may need to stick with macOS High Sierra, and then hunt around on Apple's website to find the graphics drivers and other software that you need to run those versions of Windows.